henhouseai/henhouse/context/TypeScript.md

 ## 2. Core Overlay System

-The overlay system provides modal dialogs for user interactions, replacing legacy jQuery-based overlays with a modern component-based architecture.
+The overlay system provides modal dialogs for user interactions, using a component-based architecture.

 ### OverlayManager